GaPhil/algorithms/3. Searching/README.md

 ##### Analysis of binary search

-Binary search in and ordered array with *n* keys uses no more than lg *n* + 1 compares for a search (successful or unsuccessful).
+Binary search in an ordered array with *n* keys uses no more than lg *n* + 1 compares for a search (successful or unsuccessful).
 With binary search, we achieve a logarithmic-time search guarantee.
 Inserting a new key into an ordered array of size *n* uses ~ 2*n* array access in the worst case, so inserting *n* keys into an initially empty table uses ~ *n*<sup>2</sup> array accesses in the worst case.